Carson Wentz: Personal life

-Wentz has been married since 2018 and has three daughters.
+Wentz has been married since 2018 and has four daughters.

 Wentz is a Christian.
 He founded the AO1 Foundation in 2017.
 In 2018, Wentz helped build a sports complex in Haiti.
 He is an avid hunter and frequently returns to North Dakota to hunt.

 Wentz's older brother, Zach, played college baseball, pitching for the North Dakota State Bison team from 2009 to 2012.
 After a brief stint with the Fargo-Moorhead RedHawks, he went into teaching, before heading the AO1 Foundation, alongside former Bison quarterback Cole Davis.
 Wentz's younger half-brother, Luke Domres, played both baseball and football at high school level, but chose to concentrate on his studies, graduating magna cum laude from Arizona State University.